-Variable lease payments that are not included in the measurement of lease liabilities is charged as expense in the statement of profit and loss under the head 'Rent'.
-Rent concessions that are not assessed as lease modification are recognised in the statement of profit and loss.
+Variable lease payments that are not included in the measurement of lease liabilities is charged as expense in the statement of profit and loss under the head 'Lease rentals and hire charges'.

 3.3 Foreign currency transactions and translation

 The transactions in currencies other than the entity's functional currency (foreign currencies) are recognised at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, foreign currency monetary items are translated using the closing rates.
 Non-monetary items measured at historical cost in a foreign currency are translated using the exchange rate at the date of the transaction and are not translated.
 Non-monetary items measured at fair value that are denominated in foreign currency are translated using the exchange rates at the date when the fair value was measured.